Wi-Fi Remote Terminal

-The example procedure is generic for any Gecko OS evaluation board with a serial interface and a Gecko OS device.
+The example is based on a Silabs Mackerel board, but the process is generic for any Silabs evaluation board with a serial interface and a Gecko OS device.

 Connect a computer to the evaluation board USB connector.
 Use your terminal program to make a serial connection to the board (see Getting Started).

 View the Default State of the Soft AP and Remote Terminal Variables